 How to Cite the Bible in MLA

 When writing a research paper, there may be an instance where you need to cite the Bible or another sacred text.
-It can be tricky to know how to properly cite the Bible, since its formatting makes it different from citing other books.
+It can be tricky to know how to properly cite the Bible, since its formatting makes it different from other MLA style book citations.

 In this guide, you will find the basics of what you need to know about how to cite a Bible in MLA 9, the current edition of MLA handbook (we follow the handbook but are not associated with it).
 This guide contains formatting guidelines and examples of how to cite a print Bible, an online version of the Bible, an e-book Bible, and a Bible app, both on in-text and on your reference page.